 The core symptom of sleep paralysis is the inability to move the body when falling asleep or waking.
 However, during these episodes, people may experience other symptoms, including:

 - being unable to speak during the episode

 - having difficulty breathing

-Suddenly falling asleep during the day could be a sign of narcolepsy, a rare brain disorder that causes a person to fall asleep or lose muscle control at unexpected or inappropriate times.
+Suddenly falling asleep during the day could be a sign of narcolepsy.
+This rare brain disorder causes a person to fall asleep or lose muscle control at unexpected or inappropriate times.

 If stress or anxiety are present, addressing these may help relieve symptoms.